aws-samples/eks-workshop-developers/website/docs/optimizations/java/jib.md

 ## Conclusion

-As you can see, we were able to reduce the size of the container image from 380 MB to 212 MB which means approx. It is 45% reduction without any code changes by just using Jib and Linux Alpine base image to create the container image.
-The application startup time improved by approximately 2 seconds.
+As you can see, we managed to decrease the container image size from 380 MB to 212 MB, resulting in a reduction of approximately 45% without making any changes to the code.
+This was achieved by using Jib and the Linux Alpine base image for container creation.
+Additionally, the application startup time improved by around 2 seconds.